soundwrightpro/FRUITY-NILA/README.md

 * four-directional push encoder - up, down, left, right and push for enter/accept (works on channel rack, mixer, browser and others)

 ## Known Issues
-* stop light will not dim - working on it an upcoming version
+* stop light will not dim - todo
-* eight knobs currently can only be assigned by the user -  working on volume and pan features in upcoming version
+* eight knobs currently can only be assigned by the user - todo
-* OLED doesn't change status at all - working on it in an upcoming version
+* OLED doesn't change status at all - todo